alpianon/fossology_installation_script/README.md

 After installation, you can access Fossology at https://fossology_server_address/repo, and phppgadmin at https://fossology_server_address/phppgadmin

 Default user/password both for Fossology and for the Postgres DB are fossy/fossy.
-Please change default password both in Fossology and in Postgres DB immediately after installation.

-After having changed password of the database, you have to put the new password in `/usr/local/etc/fossology/Db.conf`, otherwise Fossology will not work.
+You may want to change default password both in Fossology and in Postgres DB (because DB can be accessed via phppgadmin): in such case, you have to put the new DB password in `/usr/local/etc/fossology/Db.conf`, otherwise Fossology will not work.